 Pardot + LinkedIn

 LeadsBridge allows you to integrate your LinkedIn Lead Gen Forms with Pardot.
-This will enable you to automatically sync all incoming leads from your LinkedIn Lead Gen Forms Campaigns to Pardot.
+So you can automatically sync all incoming leads from your LinkedIn Lead Gen Forms Campaigns to Pardot.

 LinkedIn + Gmail